(214) 390-7947 (Overseas Callers)

 Can I change my project in case I do not like the one I have initially chosen?

-Can I work in more than one volunteer work in Thailand at a time?
+Can I work in more than one volunteer program in Thailand at a time?

 How old should I be to take part?

-Most of the time, volunteers who participate need to be 18 years old or older in regular program but you must be 21 for the Elephant project if you want to volunteer independently.
-If you are under 18, you will need to provide us with proof of parental consent and, in some cases, we can make an exception.
+Volunteers who participate need to be 18 years old or older.
+If you are 16 or 17, you will need to provide us with proof of parental consent, and in some cases, we can make an exception.
 Minors can also volunteer alongside their parents.

 Who manages IFRE’s projects?

 An experienced in-country coordinator manages all of our volunteer projects and is there to provide you with timely support.
-He/she will visit you frequently during your time in Thailand to check up on you.
-You can ask him/her for advice or suggestions and depend fully on the in-country coordinator to ensure the success of your volunteer experience abroad.
+S/he will visit you frequently during your time in Thailand to check up on you.
+You can ask him/her for advice or suggestions, and depend fully on the in-country coordinator to ensure the success of your volunteer experience abroad.

 Is there a dress code in the project?